Deploying at scale

 Note

 Note that you can deploy REANA in different namespaces by passing --namespace to helm install.
 Remember to pass --create-namespace if the namespace you want to use does not exist yet.
-For more information on how to work with namespaces see the official documentation.
+For more information on how to work with namespaces, please see the Kubernetes namespace documentation.